TDM3cvba/bb-clear-smart-fhir/README.md

 # Doctar transaction request API - [link here](https://qua-doctarwebtool.azurewebsites.net/Mederi/Doctar.Api/swagger/index.html?urls.primaryName=Public%2FV1)
 This SMART on FHIR implementation is forked from https://github.com/stfnh/bb-clear-smart-fhir.
 Its purpose is to demonstrate the flow described below.

-The current use case of the Doctar transaction request API assumes no delegetaed authorization flow between client (server) and the Doctar API.
-The JWT token is mainly to track and identify use the vendor.
+The current use case of the Doctar transaction request API assumes no delegated authorization flow between client (server) and the Doctar API.
+The JWT token is to track, identify and authorize  the vendor.
 The user is authenticated and authorized when he/she gets forwarded to the webclient.

 1. Client sends data to the API endpoint.
 2. Server responds with a 201 Created and a collection of links